databendlabs/databend-docs/docs/doc/03-develop/00-golang.md

 ---
-title: Developing with Databend using Golang
+title: Golang
-sidebar_label: Golang
 ---

 import StepsWrap from '@site/src/components/StepsWrap';
 import StepContent from '@site/src/components/Steps/step-content';

-Databend offers a driver (databend-go) written in Golang, which facilitates the development of applications using the Golang programming language and establishes connectivity with Databend.
+Databend offers a driver (databend-go) written in Golang, which facilitates the development of applications using the Golang programming language and establishes connectivity with Databend and Databend Cloud.

 For installation instructions, examples, and the source code, see the GitHub [databend-go](https://github.com/databendcloud/databend-go) repo.

-In the following tutorial, you'll learn how to utilize the driver `databend-go` to develop your applications.
-The tutorial will walk you through creating a SQL user in Databend and then writing Golang code to create a table, insert data, and perform data queries.

-## Tutorial: Developing with Databend using Golang
+## Tutorial-1: Integrating with Databend using Golang

 Before you start, make sure you have successfully installed a local Databend.
 For detailed instructions, see [Local and Docker Deployments](../10-deploy/05-deploying-local.md).